qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 ==========

 To support the multipath operations, new frames have been defined to coordinate hosts.
-This draft uses a type field containing the bitmask 0x20 to indicate that the frame is related to multipath operations.
-Notice that all the defined frames are only valid in 1-RTT packets, as the multipath extensions can be enabled upon the completion of the connection handshake.
+All frames defined in this document MUST be exchanged in 1-RTT packets.
+A host receiving one of the following frames in other encryption context MUST close the connection with a PROTOCOL_VIOLATION error.

 MP_NEW_CONNECTION_ID Frame {#mpnewconnectionidsec}